thomas-j-c/ML-F1-Strategy-Predictor/README.md

 ![image](https://github.com/user-attachments/assets/cc56271a-5e44-4728-a7ed-933318c10e96)

 Clearly, starting the race on hards, then pitting three laps later is not optimal.
-The model might perform better if features like pit stop duration were taken into account.
+The model might perform better if features like pit stop duration or starting position were taken into account.

 The scores related to the model's predictions on test data: